cornell-dti/internbot/README.md

 - [x] Weekly coffee-chat pairings for everyone in the #coffee-chat channel that is also in this semester's roster.
 - [x] Web-based admin dashboard to manually update the semesterly roster, trigger a pairing, or turn on/off the bot.
 - [x] Ensures no pairs are ever repeated.

-- [ ] Password protection for the admin dashboard.
+- [x] Password protection for the admin dashboard.
 - [ ] Birthdays!
-- [ ] A better admin dashboard UI.
+- [ ] A better admin dashboard UI: modifying and storing constants such as the message template, password, and coffee-chats channel ID.

 ## License